atomlaser-lab/digital-power-servo/README.md

    6. Upload the bitstream to the FPGA by navigating to the `power-servo` directory and running `cat power-servo.bit > /dev/xdevcfg`.

-   7. Start the Python server by running `python3 /root/server/appserver.py`.
+   7. Start the Python server by navigating to the `power-servo` directory and running `python3 /root/server/appserver.py`.
 If you need to specify your IP address run instead `python3 /root/server/appserver.py <ip address>`.
-The script will print the IP address it is using on the command line.
+The script will print the IP address it is using on the command line, saying `Listening on <IP address>`.

    8. On your computer in MATLAB, add the interface repository directory to your MATLAB path.

-   9. Navigate to this repository's software directory, and create a new control object using `servo = PowerServoControl(<ip address>)` where `<ip address>` is the IP address of the RP.
+   9. Navigate to this repository's software directory (or add it to your MATLAB path), and create a new control object using `servo = PowerServoControl(<ip address>)` where `<ip address>` is the IP address of the RP.
 If the FPGA has just been reconfigured, set the default values using `servo.setDefaults` and upload them using `servo.upload`.
 If you want to retrieve the current operating values use the command `servo.fetch`.

    10. You can control the device using the command line, but you can also use a GUI to do so.
 Start the GUI by running the command `PowerServoGUI(servo)`.
 This will start up the GUI.
 You can also run `PowerServoGUI(<ip address>)` if you don't have the `PowerServoControl` object in your workspace.